-The main purpose of this paper is twofold.
+Abstract- The main purpose of this paper is twofold.
 First, it aims to estimate the effect of the tightening of regulatory capital requirements on the real economy during credit upswing.
-Second, it intends to show whether applying a countercyclical capital buffer measure, as per the Basel III rules,could have helped decelerate FX lending growth in Hungary, mitigating the build-up of vulnerabilities in the run-up to the global financial crisis.
-To answer these questions, we use a Vector Autoregression-based approach to understand how shocks affected to capital adequacy in the pre-crisis period.Our results suggest that regulatory authorities

-13 could have slowed the increase in lending temporarily.
-They would not, however, have been

-14 could have slowed the increase in fending temporarry.
-They would not, however, have been 15 able to avoid the upswing in FX lending by requiring countercyclical capital buffers even if

-16 such a tool had been available and they had reacted quickly to accelerating credit growth.

-17 Our results also suggest that a more pronounced tightening might have reduced FX lending

-18 substantially, but at the expense of real GDP growth.
-The reason is that an unsustainable

-19 fiscal policy led to a trade-off between economic growth and the build-up of new

-20 vulnerabilities in the form of FX lending.
+Second, it intends to show whether applying a countercyclical capital buffer measure, as per the Basel III rules, could have helped decelerate FX lending growth in Hungary, mitigating the build-up of vulnerabilities in the run-up to the global financial crisis.
+To answer these questions, we use a Vector Autoregression-based approach to understand how shocks affected to capital adequacy in the pre-crisis period.
+Our results suggest that regulatory authorities could have slowed the increase in lending temporarily.
+They would not, however, have been able to avoid the upswing in FX lending by requiring countercyclical capital buffers even if such a tool had been available and they had reacted quickly to accelerating credit growth.
+Our results also suggest that a more pronounced tightening might have reduced FX lending substantially, but at the expense of real GDP growth.
+The reason is that an unsustainable fiscal policy led to a trade-off between economic growth and the build-up of new vulnerabilities in the form of FX lending.

-22 Index terms- FX lending, capital adequacy, bank regulation, counterfactual analysis.
+Keywords: FX lending, capital adequacy, bank regulation, counterfactual analysis.